Micronation: Territorial claims

-While most micronations claim land they can administer, often private property, some have made claimants to uninhabitable tracts of land.
-For instance, some micronations have claimed Bir Tawil and Marie Byrd Land in West Antarctica, lands which are terra nullius—unclaimed by any other sovereign state.
-Several others have also made claimants to other portions of Antarctica.
+While most micronations claim land they can administer, often private property, some have made claims to uninhabitable tracts of land.
+For instance, some micronations have claimed Bir Tawil in Africa and Marie Byrd Land in West Antarctica, lands which are terra nullius—unclaimed by any other sovereign state.
+Several others have also made claims to other portions of Antarctica.
 Examples are the Grand Duchy of Westarctica and Grand Duchy of Flandrensis.
-However, due to Antartica's remoteness, no micronation has yet to establish a permanent residence on the continent.
+However, due to Antarctica's remoteness, no micronation has yet to establish a permanent residence on the continent.
 On the other hand, at least one micronationalist has physically reached Bir Tawil; in June 2014, Virginian farmer Jeremiah Heaton travelled to the area and proclaimed the Kingdom of North Sudan.
 Heaton stated that he claimed the territory in order to fulfil a promise to his daughter to make her a princess, however Heaton has appeared to have other motivations, offering several initiatives—such as the implementation of a national currency and the construction of an international airport and capital city—via crowdfunding.

-Other micronational claimants have been made to small pockets on the west bank of the Danube between Serbia and Croatia.
+Other micronational claims have been made to small pockets on the west bank of the Danube between Serbia and Croatia.
 Some micronationalists argue that the land is terra nullius because Croatia states the pockets are Serbian, whilst Serbia makes no claims on the land.
 However, the Croatian Ministry of Foreign and European Affairs has rejected these claims, stating that the differing border claims between Serbia and Croatia do not involve terra nullius and are not subject to occupation by a third party.
-The most prominent example is the Free Republic of Liberland, which was proclaimed in April 2015 by Czech right-libertarian politician and activist Vít Jedlička, and claims the largest pocket Gornja Siga.
+The most prominent example is the Free Republic of Liberland, which was proclaimed in April 2015 by Czech right-libertarian politician and activist Vít Jedlička, and claims the largest pocket, Gornja Siga.
 The land lacks infrastructure and lies on the floodplain of the Danube.